 Council is exempt from income tax under the Income Tax Act 2007, except for certain income received from CCOs and port-related earnings.
 Income tax comprises current tax and deferred tax, which is calculated using the tax rate that has been enacted, or substantively enacted, by the reporting date.
 Income tax is charged or credited to the surplus or deficit, except when it relates to items that are recognised in other comprehensive revenue and expenditure or directly in equity.
-In which case, the current and deferred tax are also recognised in other comprehensive revenue and expenditure or directly in equity.
-Current tax is the amount of income tax payable in the current period, plus any adjustments to income tax payable in respect of prior periods.
+In which case, the current and deferred tax are also recognised in other comprehensive revenue and expenditure of income tax payable in the current period, plus any adjustments to income tax payable in respect of prior periods.
 Deferred tax is the amount of income tax payable or recoverable in future periods in respect of temporary differences and unused tax losses.